Getting Started Modbus

 Enter a meaningful Driver Interface Name that you will refer to this physical connection when defining Tags with a Modbus Data Source.

-Note: When setting up a Slave interface over Ethernet set the IP Address to the computer IPv4 IP address or network node name if the master is on a remote PC.
-You can also use 127.0.0.1 or localhost if the Modbus master will be on the same computer.
+Specify the IP Address and Port Number.
+For Master connections specify the IP Address of the Modbus device.
+For Slave connections et the IP Address to the computer IPv4 IP address or network node name if the master is on a remote PC.
+You can also use 127.0.0.1 or localhost if the Modbus master will be on the same computer as OAS.

 If both the primary and secondary device are offline the Return to Online settings determines the retry frequency.